MartinHjelmare/appdaemon/README.md

 $ sudo pip3 install --upgrade requests
 ```

-When you have all the prereqs in place, edit the `[AppDaemon]` section of the conf/appdaemon.cfg file to reflect your environment:
+When you have the package installed, edit the `[AppDaemon]` section of the conf/appdaemon.cfg file to reflect your environment:

 ```
 [AppDaemon]